muazsh/MemoryManager/README.md

 ### Garbage Collection

-The tools poriveds a function to free the deteced memory leaks.
+The tool poriveds a function to free the deteced memory leaks.

 ## How It Works